hekonsek/smolok/documentation.md

 ### Services

+#### Configuration service

+One of the services that comes with Smolok Cloud out of the box is Configuration Service.
+It is distributed key-value service that can be read and modified using Event Bus.

+Default Configuration Service started with Smolok Cloud is based Java properties file stored on the Kubernetes volume.

-#### Starting device management service
+#### Device management service

-Now when you have your Smolok Cloud started, you probably would like to connect some device into it.
+When you have your Smolok Cloud started, you probably would like to connect some device into it.
 Usually before you connect any device into your event bus, you would like to register it into a device management service.
 In order to start device management service, execute the following command: